 How to set up Do Not Disturb

-If you have ever been woken up in the middle of the night by a notification alert, you will appreciate the Do not disturb function on the Samsung Galaxy S9.
+If you’ve ever been woken up in the middle of the night by a notification alert, you will appreciate the Do Not Disturb function on the Samsung Galaxy S9.
 With Do Not Disturb, it’s easy to block notifications as well as set different notification schedules that occur throughout the day.

-To give Do Not Disturb a try, go to Settings > Sounds and vibration > Do not disturb.
+To give Do Not Disturb a try, go to Settings > Notifications > Do not disturb.
 From here, you can toggle on Do not disturb.
 If you want to schedule certain times to be free of interruption, tap on Turn on as scheduled to toggle the feature on and set schedules.

 Finally, if you only want to block certain notifications and callers, you can set up exceptions.
-Simply tap Settings > Sounds and vibration > Do not disturb > Allow exceptions.
+Simply tap Settings > Notifications > Do not disturb > Allow exceptions.
 Select Custom to define your own parameters.